Assaf-Gutman/svavim/README.md

 notice that it might be issue with hebrew, so better write names in english

 # Excel Format
-1. group leader name
+1. how many members in the group
-2. number of group members
+2. first member's name
+3. second member's name
+4. third member's name

-3-10. the options that u pick, when line column 3 is the most desire option and column 10 is the less desire
+5-10. the options that u pick, when line column 3 is the most desire option and column 10 is the less desire